Classifying Tokenised Money: Dimensions and Design Features: A taxonomy for tokenised money

 To operationalise this framework, we set out the key classification dimensions and their possible characteristics.
 Each dimension reflects a characteristic that differentiates forms of tokenised money, ranging from issuance and governance structures to technological and legal foundations.
 Figure~\ref{fig:taxonomy} outlines these dimensions, defines their characteristics, and provides examples of real-world projects that illustrate each type.

 The dimensions shown in Figure~\ref{fig:taxonomy} are interrelated, as a tokenised money’s unique profile is essentially a combination of the values of each dimension.
 While the taxonomy provides a systematic framework for classifying the design features of tokenised money, certain critical aspects fall outside its scope.
-These are not design choices per se, but rather consequences or performance indicators of how a tokenised money is structured and embedded in the broader financial system.
-Among the most important are:

-\begin{itemize} \item Regulatory safeguards: The degree of regulatory protection is a central factor influencing trust and adoption.
-It encompasses elements such as prudential supervision, backing by regulated balance sheets, and deposit insurance schemes.
-Importantly, regulatory frameworks differ significantly across jurisdictions, which can lead to varying levels of protection and create disparities in risk perception and market acceptance. \end{itemize}

 \newgeometry{left=0.5cm,right=0.5cm,top=0.5cm,bottom=0.5cm} \begin{landscape} \end{landscape} \restoregeometry